 The Alleluia Fund distributes funds collected from individuals and parishes across the Episcopal Diocese of Newark, as well as funds allocated to outreach within the diocesan budget.
 These funds assist the most vulnerable of God’s people in our diocese by supporting programs that provide food, housing, education, and other services in our diocese and abroad.
 In 2020 the Alleluia Fund was able to make grants totaling $145,000 to 28 nonprofits in New Jersey and internationally.
 In 2021 Calvary designated funds to the Alleluia Fund, which will be distributed at the diocese’s discretion.

 Bridges is a Summit based organization that reaches out to the homeless in Newark, Irvington, and Summit, New Jersey every week.
 Over 2,000 volunteers each year help deliver 65,000 meals, seasonal clothing, and necessities without question and with genuine respect.
-In 2021 Calvary supported Bridges financially, and Calvary’s high school youth group is planning to go on a run in early 2022 to provide lunches and hygiene packs to the homeless.
+In 2021 Calvary supported Bridges financially, and in 2022 Calvary’s high school youth group distributed lunches and hygiene packs to the homeless in downtown Newark.

 The Community FoodBank of NJ serves over 800 local soup kitchens and food pantries in 15 counties to fight hunger and poverty in NJ.
 They purchase and collect food for distribution, help people with SNAP applications, bring mobile pantries to communities with limited resources, run a 14-week culinary job-training program, and provide hygiene products monthly.
 In 2020 they distributed food for more than 85 million meals, 25% of which was fresh produce.
 In 2021, Calvary designated funds to support Community FoodBank’s work.

 Family Promise is a nonprofit organization committed to helping low-income families achieve lasting independence.
 At Calvary, we host five families for 2 weeks in the fall and spring.
 We provide food, shelter, support, and encouragement for these families as they strive for a better life.
 Since the pandemic began, families have been housed in separate temporary shelters to maintain safe distancing.